Mitchel Godden: Promotion

-In recent year Mitchell has also turned his hand to promotion.
+In recent year Godden has also turned his hand to promotion.
 He started the charity Kart meeting at Buckmore Park as well as promotion and running of the Invicta International Grasstrack meetings at the Hop Farm and Collier Street 'The Kings of Speed' in 2008, 2011 and 2012.
 In 2016 he started the Pit Bike Winter Series at Iwade Stadium.

 Management

-In 2013 Mitchell on behalf of the ACU took over the manager role of the Great Britain World Longtrack team.
-In 2013 he led the team to the bronze medal and 2015 he led the team to their only championship.
-His last year in the role will be 2018.
+In 2013 Godden on behalf of the ACU took over the manager role of the Great Britain World Longtrack team.
+In 2013 he led the team to the bronze medal and 2015 he led the team to LTON championship Victory.
+The team consisted of Glen Phillips (c), Andrew Appleton, Richard Hall, and James Shanes.
+His last year in the role was 2018 with his team collecting world championship silver in Morizès France.

+Mitchel has been drafted back into Team GB management on behalf of the ACU in 2025 and amazingly his team of track racing riders won FIM GOLD in Vechta Germany.
+Team GB’s second victory in this competition since its inception in 2007.

+The 2025 team of Chris Harris, Zach Wajtknecht, Andrew Appleton, & Cameron Taylor were the top scoring team and went on to max score in the final race for gold.